HomeAnswers

 The punk/riot grrrl band Bratmobile at The Charlotte in Leicester, England in 1994, photograph by Greg Neate.
 Source: Wikimedia Commons

-Various protest groups including the Guerrilla Girls and the punk rock Riot Grrrls reclaimed their sexuality by dressing and behaving in deliberately feminine ways.
+Various protest groups, including the Guerrilla Girls and the punk rock Riot Grrrls, reclaimed their sexuality by dressing and behaving in deliberately feminine ways.
 Third-wave feminism was also more inclusive of race, class, and gender, an attitude that gender theorist Judith Butler called intersectional feminism.

 Fourth Wave: The #MeToo Era and Beyond

 Fourth-wave feminism is understood as a continuation of the third-wave, as women continue to fight against many of the same issues around entrenched sexism.
 Having already been launched by Tarana Burke in 2007, the #MeToo movement became a worldwide phenomenon in 2017 following the Harvey Weinstein scandal, while the TIME’S UP group was established in 2018 by women in entertainment to tackle the most pressing gender issues around safety, pay, and dignity in the workplace.
-Women today continue to fight for fair, equal treatment across the workplace and society, as well as inclusivity, particularly when gender politics are at the forefront of the political sphere.

-By Rosie LessoMA Contemporary Art Theory, BA Fine ArtRosie is a contributing writer and artist based in Scotland.
+Rosie is a contributing writer and artist based in Scotland.
 She has produced writing for a wide range of arts organizations including Tate Modern, The National Galleries of Scotland, Art Monthly, and Scottish Art News, with a focus on modern and contemporary art.
 She holds an MA in Contemporary Art Theory from the University of Edinburgh and a BA in Fine Art from Edinburgh College of Art.
-Previously she has worked in both curatorial and educational roles, discovering how stories and history can really enrich our experience of art.
+Previously she has worked in both curatorial and educational roles, discovering how stories and history can enrich our experience of the arts.